Internet for Nova Scotia Initiative

 Milestone 1 – Network transport, edge and power planning, field scoping, detailed designs, work order issuance, equipment procurement.

-Milestone 2 – Hydro Make Ready activities (tree trimming, pole replacement, etc.) and any permits that need to be secured to construct the fibre.
+Milestone 2 – Make ready activities (tree trimming, pole replacement, etc.) and any permits that need to be secured to construct the fibre.

-Milestone 3 – Fibre installation, equipment placement, fibre splicing, testing, core network installation and commissioning.
+Milestone 3 – Fibre installation, equipment placement, fibre splicing, core network installation and final testing before being released to sales.

 Milestone 4 (Service Ready for Nova Scotians) – Uploading customer records into service qualification database, all final work, service launch.